 Note: To officially start using your Zap, you must click Turn on Zap.
 From there, you can choose to have Zapier transfer existing data from the Google Sheet or to start the integration from this point forward.

-If you ever want to change this Google Sheets to MURAL Zap, just go to your Zapier dashboard and make your updates.
+If you ever want to change this Google Sheets to MURAL Zap, just go to your Zapier dashboard, open your Zap, and make your updates.

 I transferred existing data and the sticky notes are all squares.
 How can I change their shape?

 To change the shape of your sticky notes: